 There is also plenty of space for tourists in the Northwest Quarter.
 The neighborhood is a fascinating mix of old business, new trendy cafes, food from around the world and 'pocket parks' between the apartment blocks.

-A stroll through København NV also offers a myriad of gable paintings by young and established artists - it's just about looking around.
+A stroll through Copenhagen NV also offers a myriad of gable paintings by young and established artists - it's just about looking around.

-Hornbæk must be experienced during your summer holiday in Denmark
+Hornbæk is almost a must on your summer holiday in Denmark

 Nordsjælland in itself is a fantastic area, but Hornbæk stands out in the herd.

 A summer day at Hornbæk Harbor is absolutely fantastic.
 A walk along the harbor and inside the small roads between the houses is an experience in itself.
 The houses by Hornbæk Harbor are completely their own.
 They are colorful, cozy and connected by small roads, which are perfect for a walk in good weather.

 The baker 'Bagt' in Hornbæk also makes the ultimate strawberry cake with brownie base - the price is pricey, but it's all worth the money!
 Kongernes Nordsjælland is right with a fantastic destination for summer vacation in Denmark.

 Have a summer holiday in Denmark: The world's best holiday country

 There are plenty of other lovely holiday resorts in Denmark than the ones we have found space for here.

 We live in the best country in the world, and we must remember to take advantage of that.
 Really good summer holiday in Denmark!

 This post contains links to some of our partners.
 If you want to see how it goes with collaborations, then you can tap here .